decaporg/decap-cms/docs/intro.md

 ### Collections

-All content managed by Netlify CMS is organized in Collections—groups of files such as:
+All content managed by Netlify CMS is organized in Collections (groups of files), such as:

 * blog posts
 * portfolio samples